RedKrovvy2013/AndroidTodoApp/README.md

 The following **additional** features are implemented:

+* [X] Created and integrated priority graphics.
+* [X] Added animated highlighting for added/edited todo, so that user can easily see their recently added/edited item.
+* [X] When editing todo due date, user can see the time duration until the due date alongside the due date.
 * [X] Todo list sorts first on priority, then text of todo, after all add/edit actions.
-* [X] When editing todo due date, user can see the time duration until the due date alongside the due date.

 ## License